zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/concepts/prompt-engineering.md

 ## Typical Components of a Prompt

 A prompt typically consists of four main components that work together to guide the AI’s responses.
-The **system prompt** sets the foundational *instructions* and the preferred *output style*.
-The **context prompt** provides relevant *context and additional information*.
-Lastly, the **user prompt** is the specific question or *input data* from the end-user.
+The system prompt sets the foundational instructions and the preferred output style.
+The context prompt provides relevant context and additional information.
+Lastly, the user prompt is the specific question or input data from the end-user.

 ### Instructions